AICoE/log-anomaly-detector/README.md

-# Anomaloy Detection in Logs
+# Anomaly Detection in Logs

 This repository contains the prototype for a Log Anomaly Detector (LAD) which can be deployed on Openshift.
 It supports multiple backends for data loading and uses Self-Organizing Maps to track differences and find anomalies in the log stream.